circus-tent/circus/docs/source/contributing.rst

 ==========

-If you find yourself in need of any help while looking at the code of Circus, you can go and find us on irc at `#circus-tent on irc.freenode.org
+If you find yourself in need of any help while looking at the code of Circus, you can go and find us on irc at `#mozilla-circus on irc.freenode.org
-<irc://irc.freenode.net/circus-tent>`_ (or if you don't have any IRC client,
+<irc://irc.freenode.net/mozilla-circus>`_ (or if you don't have any IRC client,
 use `the webchat
 <http://webchat.freenode.net/?channels=mozilla-circus&uio=d4>`_)